 From April 2015 the requirements for design of surface water drainage on new developments were strengthened.
 Changes to planning legislation requires the Local Planning Authority to consult with the Lead Local Flood Authority (LLFA) on all major applications.
-In the East Riding, the Lead Local Flood Authority is also the Local Planning Authority (LPA).
+In the East Riding, the Council Lead Local Flood Authority is the Local Planning Authority.

 The government have stipulated that planning authorities are expected to:

-The council, as the LLFA and LPA, has developed a combined planning note and standing advice for the use of applicants and decision makers to help them make and determine an application respectively:
+The Lead Local Flood Authority has developed interim standing advice for the use of applicants and planners to help then make an application and determination respectively:

-Surface Water Drainage Systems Design - standing advice (pdf 216kb opens in new window)
+Surface Water Drainage Systems Design - standing advice (pdf 127kb opens in new window)

 For further information about flooding in the East Riding please visit our flooding pages.